adrlopez/HackerNewsUI/README.md

 # Hacker News UI

-Angular Front-End app that allows users to view the newest stories from the feed in https://github.com/HackerNews/API This UI calls https://github.com/adrlopez/HackerNews API
+Angular Front-End app that allows users to view the newest stories from the feed in https://github.com/HackerNews/API <br />
+This UI calls https://github.com/adrlopez/HackerNews API

 ## Table of Contents